ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

     ./stop-apps.sh
     ```

-- To stop and remove docker-compose containers, networks and volumes, make sure you are inside `springboot-kafka-mysql-cassandra` root folder and run
+- To stop and remove docker-compose containers, networks and volumes, make sure you are inside `spring-cloud-stream-event-sourcing-testcontainers` root folder and run
   ```
   docker-compose down -v
   ```